AustinRochford/giphy-ipython-magic/README.md

 The magic can be loaded in two ways:

 1. Execute `%load_ext giphy_magic`.
 This must be run in every notebook where you want to use `%giphy`.
-2. Add `'giphy_magic'` to `c.IPKernelApp.extensions`.
+2. Add `'giphy_magic'` to `c.IPKernelApp.extensions` in your profile's `ipython_kernel_config.py` file.
 This will cause the magic to be loaded into every notebook by default.

 ## Configuration